 How much IP address space do I need in my VPC to launch a transit solution?¶

 - To ensure you have enough subnets for various Aviatrix solutions (TGW, Transit DMZ), we highly recommend you to use Create a new transit VPC at Useful Tools -> Create a VPC.
 Select the option “Aviatrix Transit VPC”.

-- If you would like to continue to use your existing transit VPC and it is too small (not enough of /28 unused segments), use AWS Edit VPC CIDR feature to create a new /24 subnet for the Aviatrix Transit Gateway in TGW use case.
+- If you would like to continue to use your existing transit VPC and it is too small (not enough /28 unused segments), use the AWS Edit VPC CIDR feature to create a new /24 subnet for the Aviatrix Transit Gateway in TGW use case.

 If you do not want to use our Create a VPC feature at our controller, please make sure that you have at least four /28 subnets worth of address space in the VPC before you launch the transit solution

-For TGW based transit solution to support Hybrid connection, the transit VPC needs to have a spare /26 CIDR space..
+For a TGW based transit solution to support Hybrid connection, the transit VPC needs to have a spare /26 CIDR space..
 Aviatrix Transit GW uses the spare space to create 4 subnets in the next step.

 How do I troubleshoot Spoke to On-prem connection issues?¶

 It is recommended that all spokes have HA pairs.
 When a switchover occurs to the transit HA, only spokes with HA will remain connected, the non-HA spokes will lose connectivity and be black-holed.